kettenbach-it/FHEM-SMA-Speedwire/README.md

 Beware: some cheap soho-switches in the 50 euro class pretend to work with multicast but inexplicably block random multicast groups.
-You either have to switch to a better switch or use a supe simpe one (10 Euro), which doesn't understand multicast and will just treat it as broadcast.
+You either have to switch to a better switch or use a super simple one (10 Euro), which doesn't understand multicast at all and will just treat it as broadcast.

 Once you get proper readings with smaem_test.pl, you can install 77_SMAEM.pm just by copying it to your FHEM-installation.